juniorgasparotto/SysCommand/readme.md

 Install-Package SysCommand
 ```

-_Note: the package brings the `Program.cs.txt` file that contains a basic template.
-To use it, replace the contents of the `Program.cs` file with the contents of this file._

 ## <a name="presentation-how-it-works" />How does it work?

 It works like an automated command-line parser, allowing the programmer to focus on the business rules of your application.